FIVE JEWELS OF WISDOM

 Comparison

-Comparing yourself with other people can lead to a negative desire to be
+Comparing yourself to others can lead to a negative desire to be

-superior to another person or feel inferior to others, making you unhappy.
+superior to them or feel inferior, ultimately making you unhappy.
+Instead of

-Instead of just being yourself, there is a discord between what you are and
+just being yourself, there is a discord between what you are and what you think

-If the comparison is made to that of a spiritually awakened person like
+If the comparison is made to that of a spiritually awakened person, such

-Buddha or Christ, the desire to be like them can be positive and part of the
+as Buddha or Christ, the desire to emulate them can be a positive aspect of the

 path.
 However, if the comparison is made based on someone’s wealth, social

-status, or position of authority, then the desire to be like them is negative.
+status, or position of authority, then the desire to emulate them is often

 Ambition